January 15, 2026

 Kentucky

 To determine the housing needs of local communities unique to the Fifth District, FHLB looked to the most recent housing needs assessments published by the state housing finance agencies of the Fifth District.
-The 2024 Consolidated Action Plan from the Kentucky Housing Corporation (KHC) details the needs and goals identified by KHC and the Department for Local Government (DLG) for the time period of July 2024 through June 2025.
-The needs identified in Kentucky by KHC and DLG, which influences the distribution of federal funding, include “the need to increase the supply of affordable homeownership and rental units; the need to preserve the existing supply of subsidized rental units; the need to identify permanent housing solutions for persons experiencing homelessness; the need to support local government’s efforts to increase their job/tax base, improve and expand public facilities, and offer services tailored to local needs.”
+The 2025-2029 Consolidated Plan and the Housing Supply Gap Analysis 2024-2029 from the Kentucky Housing Corporation (KHC) details the needs and goals identified by KHC and the Department for Local Government (DLG) for 2025 through 2029 based off of market research conducted in January 2024 by Bowen National Research.
+The needs identified in Kentucky by KHC and DLG, which influence the distribution of federal funding, include the need to increase the supply of affordable homeownership and rental units; the need to preserve the existing supply of subsidized rental units; the need to identify permanent housing solutions for persons experiencing homelessness; the need for salaries to keep pace with rising housing costs; the need to support local government’s efforts to increase their job/tax base, improve and expand public facilities, and offer services tailored to local needs.

-The National Low Income Housing Coalition (NLIHC) states in their 2024 report, titled “The Gap,” that overall Kentucky possesses an excess of available rental units for households at 100 percent of the area median income (AMI), while only 47 units exist for every 100 extremely low-income households, leaving a wide gap in the resources available to those with the lowest incomes compared to those with higher incomes.
-“The Gap” also highlights that 66 percent of those households at or below the extremely low-income threshold experience severe housing cost burden, compared to only three percent of households between 51 to 80 percent AMI.
+The National Low Income Housing Coalition (NLIHC) states in their 2025 report, titled “The Gap,” that overall Kentucky possesses an excess of available rental units for households at 100 percent of the area median income (AMI), while only 43 units exist for every 100 extremely low-income households, leaving a wide gap in the resources available to those with the lowest incomes compared to those with higher incomes.
+“The Gap” also highlights that 68 percent of those households at or below the extremely low-income threshold experience severe housing cost burden, compared to only four percent of households between 51 to 80 percent AMI.
 This further highlights the widening gap of housing affordability for those earning the lowest incomes compared to those at higher income levels.

-KHC also places an emphasis on the changing living dynamics within the population, with a rise in numbers of nonfamily households as well as single-person households.
+KHC also places an emphasis on the changing living dynamics within the population, with a rise in the number of foreign-born households.
 Higher poverty rates for families with one foreign-born parent as well as those with disabilities are also highlighted.
+KHC also provided a breakdown of housing cost burdens held by each income level by race/ethnicity.
+Overall, Black and African American households, as well as Pacific Islander households, each experienced a disproportionate percentage of cost burden compared to the overall population and other ethnic and racial groups.
 As a result, KHC seeks to create new affordable housing, incentivize partnerships with agencies that will provide services to households with special needs, create educational programs for tenants and landlords to help combat discrimination, and improve the existing housing stock, particularly because the utility and upkeep expenses for the latter create additional affordability issues for tenants and owners.

 An article published by State of the South, written by the President of the Mountain Association, Mr. Peter Hille, describes the economic investment and development that has been lacking in Appalachian Kentucky after the exit of the coal industry 70 years ago.
 The article describes the aftermath of the downfall of coal and the need in Appalachia for more investment in community development in order to create communities that anyone would find desirable as a home.
 With the new era of virtual work, Mr. Hille encourages community developers to invest in the abandoned small towns of Appalachia to continue the growth that has been recognized over the last few years.
 By revitalizing Appalachian downtowns, Mr. Hille states, people will be encouraged to return to these small towns to live and bring with them a robust new economy.